 Lamb and Cauliflower Stew with Harissa

-- 1⁄2 head cauliflower (cut into large florets, stems peeled and minced)
+- 1⁄2 head head cauliflower, cut into large florets, stems peeled and finely chopped

 - 1⁄3 cup dry white wine

 - 2 tbsp. cornstarch, mixed with 2 tbsp. cold water

 - 1⁄3 cup harissa

 Season the lamb with salt and pepper.
 To a large pot set over medium-high heat, add the oil and 2 tablespoons butter.
 When the foam begins to subside, add the lamb (working in batches as needed to not crowd the pot) and cook, turning occasionally, until browned all over, about 20 minutes.
 Transfer the lamb to a large plate, then add the tomatoes, onions, garlic, and cauliflower stems to the pan and cook, stirring occasionally, until the vegetables are lightly golden, 8–10 minutes.
 Stir in the wine, tomato paste, cumin, and cinnamon and cook until the wine is almost completely evaporated, 3–5 minutes.
 Add the reserved lamb and the stock, bring to a boil, then lower the heat to medium low, cover, and cook until the lamb is very tender, about 2 hours.

 Stir in the cornstarch slurry, increase the heat to medium-high to bring the stew back up to a boil, then lower the heat to medium.
 Add the harissa and dates, season to taste with salt and pepper and cook 5 minutes more.